 This information is kept confidential, and will assist us to guide you in a practice more individually suitable for you.
 Informing us of any changes in your wellbeing over the months and years will help us to continue to assist you, and to keep the practice relevant and effective for you.
 Of course there is no obligation for you to do this, but it is a helpful practice to consider.
 You can talk to us before or after class, or if it's better for you, to Ally by phone or email (check the contact page for details).

 We LOVE your dedication to your practice!
-As we come into Winter, if you happen to get sick & are contagious, please be considerate of your fellow Yogis and Yoginis, & take the opportunity to drink a brew of fresh turmeric, black pepper, fresh ginger & lemon; and/or inhale brewing chai spices (sans the tea), gargling & brushing your tongue & teeth with the brew; and rest deeply at home.
+As we come into Winter, if you happen to get sick & are contagious, please be considerate of your fellow practitioners, & take the opportunity to drink a brew of fresh turmeric, black pepper, fresh ginger & lemon; and/or inhale brewing chai spices (sans the tea), gargling & brushing your tongue & teeth with the brew; - and rest deeply at home instead.

 Comfortable clothing.
 Stretchy clothes, or looser clothing tucked in, work - you will put your head below the level of your belly at some stage, and you may also take your legs wide apart in some seated poses - please bear these things in mind, so you don't feel uncomfortable :)

 Yoga is practised in bare feet.
 Our mats & props are cleaned regularly.

 Please try to avoid moisturisers directly before class, and also avoid make-up and perfumes if you can, as these can affect your fellow students & the props.
 They will be grateful for your consideration :)